March 10, 2025

 Data Layer is one of the main Google Tag Manager concepts, which ensures maximum flexibility, portability, and ease of implementation.
 Without it, GTM would not work.
 It is what keeps your tag management running properly.
 It is the key to unlocking Google Tag Manager’s potential.

-I’ve already covered Data Layer in my other guide, Complete Data Layer Guide, but to save you some time, here’s the TL;DR version.
+I’ve already covered the Data Layer in my other guide, Complete Data Layer Guide, but to save you some time, here’s the TL;DR version.

 Once you place the Google Tag Manager container’s JavaScript Snippet in your website’s source code, the Data Layer is automatically created.
 You don’t have to add anything more.
-However, if you want some more custom data, like userID, Product price, Order total, etc. (and use that in Google Tag Manager), additional configurations will be needed.
-And that’s where dataLayer.push plays the role.
+However, if you want some more custom data, like user ID, Product price, Order total, etc. (and use that in Google Tag Manager), additional configurations will be needed, and that’s where dataLayer.push plays an important role.

 Store/update data in the data layer